Manufacturing through 3D metal printing.

 Industrial engineering jobs combine technical skills with soft skills, such as adaptability and conflict management.
 Opportunities include industrial designer, supply chain analyst, mechanical designer, industrial electrician, and quality engineer.

-An industrial engineer can expect a $72,234 average salary.
+An industrial engineer can expect a mean annual salary of $103,150, according to the U.S. Bureau of Labor Statistics.
 But, similar to the role of a manufacturing engineer, your work environment and level of education influence your salary.

 Manufacturing Engineering vs. Industrial Engineering Education